Featured Online Resources

 Main Library, Lower Level

 The Local History Room holds a valuable collection of books and other documents about the history of the Chelmsford area and people.
 A shelf listing of these materials is available through our catalog.
-These materials do not circulate, but are open for any library visitor to use.
-A few examples are:
+These materials do not circulate, but library visitors may access the Local History collection by appointment during our open hours.
+To book a research session in the Local History room please visit our Meeting Rooms reservation page.

 - Towns: Books of Towns – Birth, Marriage, Death up to 1849 for many MA towns; History of various towns in MA